snowAvocado/RESP/README.md

 |Sets|RESP3|Aggregate|~|
 |Pushes|RESP3|Aggregate|>|

- this implementation i.e resp go pkg can encode and decode redis strings to go defined types.
+ the current implementation of resp go pkg can serialize all above go defined types to bytes and can deserialize from bytes to above defined types in go.